-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 12.1 How would you describe the current AI landscape and prevailing trends in your jurisdiction?
 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?

 While AI is increasingly used by companies and organisations in Hong Kong, it is mainly used to power chatbots and marketing analytics to improve customer experience.
-A handful of shopping malls or commercial buildings have reportedly adopted AI for building management purposes, such as disinfecting and sanitising public areas.
+A number of shopping malls or commercial buildings have reportedly adopted AI for building management purposes, such as disinfecting and sanitising public areas.
 Autonomous vehicles are not yet roadworthy as such, but trials have been allowed.
 While currently, the full potential of AI has not been fully explored in Hong Kong, possible benefits brought about by the use of AI are apparent, with more businesses moving to integrate AI in daily operations to cut costs and increase efficiency.
 Banks are a good example of this, with AI being used to help with due diligence on account opening and detecting money laundering activities.

 Currently, the laws and regulations governing AI are minimal.
-There is no overarching legislation regulating the use of AI.
-There are some regulations and guidelines; but they mainly provide guidance on the use of personal data.
-The Hong Kong government is committed to developing AI-related industries in the future.
-Therefore, it is anticipated the government and legislature will play a more active role in updating laws and regulations on the use of AI and safeguard the interests of stakeholders and the community as a whole.
-The general direction will hopefully become clearer after the launch of the cybersecurity legislation consultation by the end of 2022, as announced by the Innovation, Technology and Industry Bureau of Hong Kong.
+There is no overarching legislation regulating the use of AI and there does not appear to be immediate plan for comprehensive AI legislation.
+However, it is expected that Hong Kong will closely observe international advancements as well as China's lead in this rapidly evolving field to ensure that it keeps pace with global developments.
+Some regulations and guidelines have already been issued, such as the Ethical Artificial Intelligence Framework published by the Office of the Government Chief Information Officer.
+The Hong Kong government is committed to the development of AI-related industries in the future.
+Therefore, it is anticipated the government and legislature will play a more active role in:

 13 Tips and traps